Charges sought against deposed Catalan leaders

 Madrid suspended the region's autonomy and imposed direct rule after the Catalan parliament unilaterally declared independence on Friday in Barcelona.

-Civil servants, some of whom supported the independence bid, faced a choice of obey Madrid or not showing up in an act of defiance.

-The Catalan Government's headquarters appeared quiet as the working day began on Monday.
-A staff member at the reception desk told CNN that everything was operating as normal.
+Civil servants, including some who supported the independence bid, appeared to obey Madrid's orders by carrying on as usual in their jobs.
+Ministers who had been removed from their positions stayed away from work, leaving the Catalan Government's headquarters quiet Monday.

-The parliament's speaker, Carme Forcadell, said on Twitter that she would show up for work on Monday, as expected by Madrid, to oversee the transition of power until the December vote.
+The parliament's speaker, Carme Forcadell, said on Twitter that she would show up for work, as expected by Madrid, to oversee the transition of power until the December vote.
 "We continue working," she wrote.
+Forcadell is among the leaders targeted by the state prosecutor.

 Local armed police guarded the entrance to the government's headquarters in Barcelona, in a sign that local security forces were working as normal.
 The two chiefs of the Catalan police were among those dismissed by Madrid.